 All businesses want to be the next Google or General Electric, but there’s a reason why there’s only one Google and one General Electric.
 Business is cutthroat and not every company can succeed in the long run.
 If you find that your company or your widget division is not profitable, then that will limit your opportunities within the company.
 There will be fewer promotion opportunities and at worst, the company could start a round of layoffs.

-If your company is not doing well, then it’s time to polish up that LinkedIn profile and resume in preparation of a new job search.
-There’s no point in dwelling in a company with no future, when there are dozens of companies (with brighter prospects) willing to offer more for your experience and expertise.
+If your company is not doing well, then it’s time to polish up that LinkedIn profile and resume in preparation for a new job search.
+There’s no point in dwelling in a company with no future when there are dozens of companies (with brighter prospects) willing to offer more for your experience and expertise.

 You’ve had a Jungian Break

 We’ve already discussed what happens when you’ve worn a fake mask to work.
 You develop a fake persona to fit into a work culture that is not consistent with who you are or who you want to be.
 This leads to a “subconscious revolution” and your suppressed side overwhelms your forced conscious mask.
 This is a Jungian Break.

 The character of Lester Burnham in the film American Beauty experiences such a break.
 Burnham gets fed up with his suburban life and his cubicle world.
 He quits his job and starts working at a fast-food restaurant.
 He buys a 20-year-old car that he’s always wanted as a teenager.
 He fantasizes about having a relationship with a teenager.
 It’s a classic mid-life crisis at the most extreme.

 This Jungian break at work can also be seen in the movies Office Space and Fight Club.
 In-Office Space, the main character gets fed up with his TPS reports and stops caring about work.
 It leads to a lot of comical scenes like the one with the printer.